xaamin/whatsapi/README.md

     'Xaamin\Whatsapi\WhatsapiServiceProvider'
 ```

-In the same files add to aliases array each of these lines
+In the same `config/app.php` file, add to aliases array each of these lines

 ```
     'WA' => 'Xaamin\Whatsapi\Facades\Laravel\Whatsapi',